stnorton/russia-election-scraper/README.md

-# russia-election-scraper
+﻿# russia-election-scraper
 Scraper for Russian election data at the poll level

-Last update: 5 September 2018
+Last update: 13 September 2018

 This scraper is designed to pull Russian election data at the poll level from any Russian regional election commission website.
+It is still under active development, with the end goal being an R package.

 The functions for scraping are in the file "ruselecscraper.R"